 During one of my hospitalizations for depression, a psychiatric technician told us to find and embrace our inner sun and let it shine through.

 I love that. ❤

-I may write of my experience with depression and psychosis in this blog somewhat often but it will never be to dwell on or curse it.
+I may write of my experience with depression in this blog somewhat often but it will never be to dwell on or curse it.
 Only to bring hope to what so frequently feels like a hopeless situation for so many.
 To bring light to the darkness.
 I write of it to show how it is possible to recover for the most part and muster up strength and courage and to bring what I have learned into writing and help others who may benefit.

 I hope anyone struggling in anyway will find hope, strength, consolation, and the inspiration and motivation to keep going even with the pain.

 “I used to sit under a gloomy cloud of gray